Thank you for such a fabulous service.

 The advantage of completing a Will in this way is that if the survivor ends up requiring residential care the Local Authority, under present legislation, cannot take the part of the property that is protected by the existence of the Trust.
 This ensures that at least half of the property, or the net sale proceeds, pass to the children as desired.

-Find out more about Life Interest Trust Wills by clicking here or by watching our video below.
+Find out more about Life Interest Trust Wills by watching our video below.

 Planning your future can be a daunting prospect but it is a serious one which must take into consideration the possibility that you may need residential care in your future.
 We have many years experience in dealing with Life Interest Trusts so to book your appointment today, contact Justine Alexander on 01329 222075 or email email@example.com.